THE COMPLETE STEP-BY-STEP GUIDE ON

 The last step is to create a password for your Bluehost account.
 Choose a strong password, write it down, and store it somewhere safe.

 Click the ‘Log in’ button to go to your WordPress dashboard.

 Bluehost will suggest some free themes.
 This is totally optional.
 Don’t overthink this as all those themes will still be available for you to browse from your WordPress dashboard later on.
-So you can skip this step for now or randomly pick a theme.
+You can simply pick the theme first theme that catches your eye.